 Sure – in all likelihood he’ll come up with excuses as to why he couldn’t possibly.
 But be patient and keep at it.
 Enlist his peers in this effort too, if possible.
 Have them reach out to their colleague when they feel overwhelmed, or have more to do than they can comfortably handle.
 Anything to subtly (or not so subtly) remind him he’s not exactly pulling his weight.
 I’m not saying make feel like a complete screw-up, just not the rock star he may like to think he is.
 He may start upping his game just to get everyone off his back.

 Finally, am I correct in detecting just hint of jealousy your part?
 You say this individual does his job capably while at the same time taking weekends off, and using all his vacation days.
 That doesn’t sound like “slacking off” to me.

 It sounds like a healthy work-life balance.

-So perhaps take a page from his book and indulge in what sounds like some much needed and/or deserved time off?
-Maybe take a trip somewhere exotic yourself – or encourage the rest of your employees to do the same (before they start soldiering too)?
+So perhaps take a page from his book and indulge in some much deserved time off yourself?
+Maybe take an exotic vacation too – and encourage the rest of your employees to do the same (before they start soldiering as well)?

 At the very least, it’ll spruce up your Instagram 🙂